-Our MIFN only utilizes the original image $\bm{I}$ without external sensors.
+Our MDFN only utilizes the original image $\bm{I}$ without external sensors.
 Considering the existing computer vision tasks in head areas, we want to make full use of the prior knowledge of heads.
-Thus, we adopt a transfer learning strategy, using deep neural networks to automatically generate five-source pseudo-data, and input them to the feature fusion network in parallel.
+Thus, we adopt a transfer learning strategy, using deep neural networks to automatically generate multi-source data and feed them into our feature fusion network in parallel.
 We will next introduce how to use pre-trained models to obtain them.
-Following our previous work \citep{SUN2022109354}, we consider both the motion information and static information are critical to head detection and tracking.
+Following our previous work \citep{SUN2022109354}, we consider both the motion information and static information to be critical to head detection and tracking.
 We define the motion estimation operator as